 Should I be concerned I got the J&J vaccine?

-- These adverse events are extremely rare: 15 cases out of more than 6.8 million doses.
+- Again, these adverse events are extremely rare: 15 cases out of more than 6.8 million doses.

 - People who have received the J&J vaccine who develop severe headache, abdominal pain, leg pain, or shortness of breath within three weeks after vaccination should contact their health care provider.